tmankita/BlockBuster/README.md

 Annotations:

-* "<x>" – defines mandatory data to be sent with the command
+* " <x> " – defines mandatory data to be sent with the command
-* "[x]" – defines optional data to be sent with the command
+* " [x] " – defines optional data to be sent with the command
-* “x” – strings that allow a space or comma in complex commands will be wrapped with quotation mark (more than a single argument)
+* “ x ” – strings that allow a space or comma in complex commands will be wrapped with quotation mark (more than a single argument)
-* "x,… "- defines a variable list of arguments
+* " x,…  "- defines a variable list of arguments

 #### Server commands: